 The discretionary revaluation relief was introduced to provide support to local businesses facing an increase in their business rates as a result of the 2017 revaluation.
 The relief is cash limited based on funding from central government and is subject to state aid limits.

 The relief was effective from 1 April 2017 and is available for four years, the amount of relief provided will reduce over the four year period.
-Please contact the business rates section on 01482 394748 for further information.
+Please contact the business rates section for further information.

-The Council has a general power to grant discretionary local discounts.
-For further information please contact the business rates section on 01482 394748.
+The council has a general power to grant discretionary local discounts.
+For further information please contact the business rates section:

 You can sometimes get part-occupied property relief if you are temporarily not using part of a property included in the rating assessment.
 This is a discretionary relief, which means it's not guaranteed.
 There is no fixed amount for this relief and the relief is at the Council's discretion.
 All cases are considered on a case by case basis